austinPatel/Healthcare-Appointment-API/README.md

 -Install Composer or COPY Composer
 -Set permission to cache and bootstrap folder

-# Provided a Dockerfile and docker-compose.yml to set up the entire application.
+## Provided a Dockerfile and docker-compose.yml to set up the entire application.
 Which will install MYSQL PHPMYADMIN APACHE SERVER
 MYSQL_ROOT_PASSWORD: root
 MYSQL_DATABASE: healthcare

-# To setup the application below command need to be execute
+## To setup the application below command need to be execute
-# docker-compose build
+## docker-compose build
-#
+## docker-compose up